nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-filter-data-on-property-values.md

 }
 ```

-This time if the item is complete, we'll return those.
+This time if the item `isComplete`, we'll return those.
 Then, we'll have a `default` which will just return the entire `list`.

 ```jsx
 export const filterTodos = (list, route) => {